aravind666/aravind666.github.io/_posts/software-development/2020-12-05-mutation-testing.md

 ### When to perform Mutation Analysis

 This is quite tricky, It requires some sort of strategic analysis.
-As you know already know for a majority of the questions in Software Development the answer is "IT DEPENDS ..." .
+As you already know for a majority of the questions in Software Development the answer is "IT DEPENDS ..." .
 Even for this the answer is same.
 But you can actually make use of my experience to make your life little easy, I am not doing this mutation analysis since ages, but I have few years of experience doing it.
 With that in mind I would like to share some approaches or strategies which had worked for me.